 Applications are processed on a rolling basis and we will accept them until 2 weeks before the start of the camp.
 It is recommended that you submit your application as early as possible to be able to get the visa on time and to guarantee a spot in the camp.

-Once the application has been approved, we will email you the letter of acceptance and the custodianship declaration.
+Once the application has been approved, we will email you the letter of acceptance.
 The letter of acceptance can be used to obtain your visitor visa if required.

 Enrolment will be on a first-come, first-served basis.

 How can I pay?